rickgode/Windows-RotorHazard-Install/README.md

 ```
 	"SERIAL_PORTS": ["COM3","COM4"],
 ```
+14.  save the config.json file
+**Create a shortcut to start the RotorHazard server in Windows:**
+1. Right click on the desktop and choose new shortcut
+2. For the location of the item copy and paste this but change your target.
+C:\Windows\System32\cmd.exe /K "cd C:\Users\{username}\RotorHazard\ && python -m venv venv && venv\Scripts\activate.bat && cd src\server && server.py
+3. Click Next
+4. Give your shortcut a name, maybe RotorHazard
+5. Click Finish
+Your shortcut should be created, but the icon will just be a black cmd box.
+Let's fix that
+6. Right Click on your shortcut and select properties
+7. Click the button that says change icon
+8. Click browse
+9. Navigate to C:\Users\{username}\RotorHazard\src\server\static\image\favicon.ico
+10. Click OK
 **Update an existing RotorHazard server on Windows:**
 1. From the RotorHazard Releases page on github, download the "Source code (zip)" file.  https://github.com/RotorHazard/RotorHazard/releases
 2. Unzip the downloaded file into the RotorHazard directory (aka folder) on the computer, overwriting the existing version.
 I suggest C:\Users\{username}\